MehmedGIT/P4_COPY_TO_CPU/README.md

 - `sudo python receive.py veth4` - starts the host2(MAC:00:00:00:00:00:02 IP:10.0.0.2) listener on `port 2(veth4)`
 - `sudo python send_many.py` - sends 4 packets on `port 4(veth8)`;

-Observe the hexdump output of the listeners and [send_many.py](send_many.py) code to see the source/destination mac/ip addresses for these 4 packets in more detail.
+Observe the hexdump output of the listeners and [send_many.py](send_many.py) code to see the source/destination mac and ip addresses for these 4 packets in more detail.
 Packets P1 and P3 must be mirrored to the CPU port since these packets' source ip addresses are in the `copy_to_cpu` table.

 Feel free to send me a mail(see my profile), if you did not understand something.
 Thats all. :)